William Knyvett (died 1515): Life

 Sir William married three times.
 The first was to Alice Grey (d.
 1474), daughter of John Grey, Esq., of Kempston, eldest son of Reginald Grey, 3rd Baron Grey de Ruthyn by his second wife, Joan Astley; by whom he had issue.
 His second marriage was to Lady Joan Stafford, daughter of Humphrey Stafford, 1st Duke of Buckingham and Lady Anne Neville, by whom he had issue.
 His final marriage was to Lady Joan Courtenay (d.
 8 February 1501), widow of Sir Roger Clifford, and daughter of Thomas de Courtenay, 5th Earl of Devon, a friend of York, and his wife, Lady Margaret Beaufort; they had no issue.

 He was one the executors of the will of his uncle-by-marriage, Avery Cornburgh.

 In 1483, he was attainted by the name of Sir Will.
 Knevet, Knt. of Bukenham, conjurer, together with the Earl of Richmond and John, Earl of Oxford in the parliament summoned the 25 January 1st Richard III, as being partakers with Henry, Earl of Richmond (afterwards Henry VII).

 In 1482 his sister Elizabeth had died under mysterious circumstances.
 Roger Virgoe writes: In 1482 an inquest was held on the body of Elizabeth Knyvett, spinster, of Buckenham Castle, who had died in the Marshalsea Prison.
 The inquest found that she had died by 'divine visitation'. i.e. of natural causes, but it is difficult to understand how a powerful family like the Knyvetts could have allowed a daughter and sister to be imprisoned: it must surely have been a serious matter.Elizabeth was one of his three sisters, the other two being Margaret and Christian, who married Henry Colet.

-Sir William Knyvett was one of the Knight Bachelors at the coronation of Elizabeth of York in 1487.
+Sir William Knyvett was one of the Knights Bachelor at the coronation of Elizabeth of York in 1487.

 Sir William Knyvett died 2 December 1515.
 In his will dated 18 September 1514 and proved 19 June 1516 he requested to be buried in the church of Wymondham, Norfolk.
 As executors Knyvett appointed his son, Edward, together with Lord Fitzwalter, Sir Thomas Wyndham, the lawyer, Francis Moundford, and his servants, Richard Banyard and John Kensey.
 As overseer he appointed 'my most singuler good and gracious lord, my lord of Buckingham.'
 Edward proved the will on 19 June 1516.

-At New Buckenham, in 1888, the following inscription was found on a brass, loose in the Church Chest:To the memory of Alice, wife of William Knyvet, Esq., dau. of John Grey, son of Reginald Grey, Lord of Rythin, who died 4 April, 1474.A century before it had been on a flat stone.
+At New Buckenham, in 1888, the following inscription was found on a brass, loose in the Church Chest:To the memory of Alice, wife of William Knyvet, Esq., dau. of John Grey, son of Reginald Grey, Lord of Rythin, who died 4 April 1474.A century before it had been on a flat stone.